daverosoff/c490-website/content/posts/RyanBarnard.md

 I began by using a bash shell, but eventually switched to using zsh where I was able to modify my shell to look exactly how I want.
 With zsh I also learned how to use a plugin manager to load and use various plugins.
-I learned to be proficient with Vim for the purpose of having solid knowledge of a powerful text editor that I will have access to in almost any environment.
+I also learned to be proficient with Vim for the purpose of having solid knowledge of a powerful text editor that I will have access to in a large number of environments.
 ![My Shell](/RyanBarnardZsh.png)

 ## Bash Scripting

-I also learned how to write scripts in bash.
+While learning to use Vim, I also learned how to write bash scripts.
 One example of a script that I wrote for this class is shown below.
 The purpose of this script is to read the URLS within a given file and check that they are valid URLs.